 Each year the Fund conducts an exercise to verify the continuing eligibility of retirees and beneficiaries to the benefits they are receiving.
 As part of this exercise, each person in receipt of a benefit from the Fund must annually submit a Certificate of Entitlement (CE) to the Fund provided their benefit was in payment during the six months prior to 01 May.
 Retirees and beneficiaries can fulfill the requirements of the CE exercise by doing one of the following:

-1 – Submitting a digital CE using the Digital CE app: As of 2021, retirees and beneficiaries have the option to complete the CE exercise using the Digital CE app instead of submitting a barcoded CE to the Fund.
-If the retiree/beneficiary chooses to submit the Digital CE, they must download the Digital CE app, complete the enrolment process and issue a Digital CE for that CE year – all of this is done through the designated app.
-Please note that if you do not complete issue the Digital CE by 22 June 2021, the Fund will send you the 2021 CE form in hard copy by postal mail.
-The CE form will also be available for printing in your Member Self Service provided you are not paid on the two-track.
-After 22 June, you then have two options: to either (i) submit the paper-based version of the 2021 CE form to the Fund, or, (ii) disregard the paper CE and proceed to enroll in the DCE App and submit your Digital 2021 CE via the app, by 31 December 2021.
+1 – Submitting a digital CE using the Digital CE App: As of 2021, retirees and beneficiaries have the option to complete the CE exercise using the Digital CE App instead of submitting a barcoded CE to the Fund.
+If the retiree/beneficiary chooses to submit the Digital CE, they must download the Digital CE App, complete the enrolment process (including the one-time video appointment with a Fund representative to confirm their identity), and issue a Digital CE for that and following CE years – all of this is done through the designated app and collection of biometric data from the retiree/beneficiary.
+If you complete the annual CE process in the Digital CE App, you will not be required to also submit a paper-based CE form to the Fund.
+If you have successfully completed the 2021 CE process in the Digital CE App, then no further action is required from you and you do not need to submit a paper-based CE form to the Fund.
+Please note that if you do not complete issuance of the 2021 Digital CE by 22 June 2021, then the Fund will still send you the 2021 CE form in hard copy by postal mail; the CE form will also be available for printing in your Member Self Service (MSS) provided you are not paid on the two-track.
+However, note that under this scenario, after 22 June 2021, you will still have the two options to complete the annual CE process: i.e. either (i) submit the paper-based version of the 2021 CE form to the Fund (either the paper CE by mail OR the electronic copy of your CE via your MSS portal), OR, (ii) disregard the paper CE and proceed to enroll in the DCE App and submit your Digital 2021 CE via the app, by 31 December 2021.

-2 – Submitting a CE through Member Self Service (MSS): retirees and beneficiaries that are not paid on the two-track can download their CE from their MSS account.
-After completing, dating, and signing the CE they can upload and submit the CE to MSS.
-There is no need to send the original CE to the Fund.
-Retirees and beneficiaries that are paid on the two-track can submit via MSS the barcoded CE which was sent to them by mail.
-For more information about submitting documents through MSS please click here.
+2 – Submitting a CE through Member Self-Service (MSS): Retirees and beneficiaries that are not paid on the two-track can download their CE from their MSS account under the MSS DOCUMENTS tab.
+After downloading, printing, completing, dating, and hand signing the CE they can create a PDF/JPG or JPEG file of the CE that they can then upload and submit to the Fund via the MSS DOCUMENT UPLOAD tab.
+In that case, there is no need to send the original CE to the Fund.
+Retirees and beneficiaries that are paid on the two-track can submit via MSS the barcoded CE (or the Proof of Life document) that was sent to them by mail.
+For more information and a step-by-step tutorial explaining how to submit documents to the Fund through MSS please click here.

 Further information and updates concerning the CE mailing will continue to be posted on this page.
 We urge you to regularly visit this page for updates.